timolek/D2D-Docker/README.md

-# Docker container for the Data 2 Documents project - WORK IN PROGRESS
+# Docker container for the Data 2 Documents project

 For more information about Data 2 Documents visit the project website: http://data2documents.org